UBC-MDS/sylvia_patrick_Titanic_Survival_ML/README.md

 For most people, "Titanic" is both a classic movie and a beautiful love story.
 However, the infamous Titanic catastrophe had also been said to be a prime example of social stratification and status discriminations in the 1900s.
 In addition to the "women and children first" evacuation policy, it had been rumored that the lives of the people with social prestige and high class standing were prioritized in the moment of danger.
 In this analysis, we used supervised machine learning (ML) to answer the question **"What are the 3 strongest predictors of people who survived on the Titanic?"**

-We retrieved the data from [Kaggle's Titanic:Machine Learning from Disaster](https://www.kaggle.com/c/titanic) and developed a decision-classification-tree machine learning model focusing on following features:
+We retrieved the data from [Kaggle's Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) and developed a decision-classification-tree machine learning model focusing on following features:

 | Feature | Type | Description |
 | --- | --- | --- |